-If your website is located in California, you may be wondering how to be compliant with the California Consumer Privacy Act, which takes effect on January 1, 2020.
+If your website is located in California, you may be wondering how to be compliant with the California Consumer Privacy Act.

 Protecting your website and its users from third-party trackers is and remains a solid solution against privacy intrusion by the ad tech industry.

-This is what we do at Cookiebot.
+This is what we do at Cookiebot CMP.
 We do that for you.
 We enable compliance with both GDPR/ePR and CCPA.

 Cookie scripts are the locks to your virtual house, so you and your guests can be safe.